MajorTomAW/EnhancedOnlineSessions/README.md

 Supports STEAM and EOS
 Specific settings for EOS are included.

-Tired of the Advanced Sessions Plugin?
+Tired of the Advanced Sessions Plugin? <br>
 This is the new one, much more modular and should workd right out of the box.